Case study one: Rohit’s student F1 visa

 Matters of residency

 We advised Rohit that he would substantially comply with the visa requirements relevant to residence for tax purposes if he was not engaged in activities that are prohibited by the Immigration & Nationality Act, for example if he is found to have accepted unauthorised employment or to have maintained a course of study that is not considered by the IRS to be full time.
-On the basis that Rohit was not engaged in such activities, then days of US presence during the period he was in the US on an F-1 visa were excluded from the substantial presence test, therefore Rohit was a non-resident for income tax purposes.
+On the basis that Rohit was not engaged in such activities, the days of US presence during the period he was in the US on an F-1 visa were excluded from the substantial presence test, therefore Rohit was a nonresident for income tax purposes.

 However, we did advise that capital gains could still be taxable to exempt students resident in the US.
 In addition, State tax rules may also want to be considered where the State tax does not follow the Federal income tax return (in this case it was not an issue).